Realpolitik

 Examples of Realpolitik in Practice

 The policies of Bismarck, known as the “Iron Chancellor” of Germany, illustrate Realpolitik in action.
 Bismarck orchestrated a series of alliances and conflicts that unified Germany while avoiding direct confrontation with other great powers (Kissinger, 1994).
 The Cold War also highlighted Realpolitik, where the United States and Soviet Union prioritized containment and deterrence, engaging in proxy wars rather than direct ideological or military confrontation (Gilpin, 1981).
-More recently, the United States’ interactions with countries like Saudi Arabia, where strategic interests often outweigh concerns over human rights issues, demonstrate Realpolitik’s continued influence in international relations.
+More recently, the United States’ interactions with countries like Saudi Arabia, where strategic interests often outweigh concerns over human rights issues, demonstrate Realpolitik’s continued influence in International Relations.

 Criticism and Limitations